 Gatliff Marathon

-The Gatliff Marathon is an annual challenge walk, jog or run held on footpaths and tracks in the Kent, Surrey and Sussex countryside.
-Entrants choose between two distances and aim to complete their chosen route within ten hours.
+The Gatliff Marathon is an annual challenge walk, jog or run with options of 25 km or 50 km, routed mostly on footpaths and tracks through the Kent, Surrey and Sussex countryside.
+The objective is to complete the chosen distance within ten hours while following written route directions and checking in at each checkpoint.